rhjdjong/SlipLib/README.md

 use a `ProtocolError` exception to indicate protocol errors, i.e. SLIP packets with invalid byte sequences.
-The `Driver` class raises the `ProtocolError` exception as when the application it tries to decode a SLIP packet with an invalid byte sequence.
+The `Driver` class raises the `ProtocolError` exception when it tries to decode a SLIP packet with an invalid byte sequence.
 Subsequent messages can be read after the exception has been handled by the application.